Economic & National Security

 173 Ships Short Before Defense Is Counted

 Reindustrialization requires 265 large Jones Act vessels.
 92 exist.
-Legacy yards are already fully committed sustaining those 92.
+Legacy yards are operating at or near rated capacity sustaining those 92.
 There is no capacity to address the gap.

 Defense Case